akto-api-security/30-API-security-tests/README.md

 ## Test 8 : Broken Object Level Authorization in old API versions

-Step 1: Select the list of endpoints
+1: Select the list of endpoints
-Step 2: Select Old version API tests.
+2: Select Old version API tests.
-Step 3: Go to the test results section
+3: Go to the test results section
-Step 4: Check details for the vulnerability
+4: Check details for the vulnerability
-Step 5: Notice that original endpoint uses v2 - /api/v2/users
+5: Notice that original endpoint uses v2 - /api/v2/users
-Step 6: Navigate to Attempt tab
+6: Navigate to Attempt tab
-Step 7: Notice that /api/v1/users also returns 200 OK with the flag
+7: Notice that /api/v1/users also returns 200 OK with the flag

 🐞 BOLA in old api versions